vinodwani18/JavascriptConcepts/Javascript- Enumerable, Writtable, Configurable.md

 emp
 // Object {}

-If a configurable is set to false on property then that property can not be deleted from the object.
+Note: If a configurable is set to false on property then that property can not be deleted from the object.

 Object.defineProperty( emp, 'a', {
    value: "some value",